Kim Richards Accuses Lisa Rinna Of Using Her For A ‘RHOBH’ Season 7 Storyline

 Kim Richards and Lisa Rinna began feuding with one another shortly after Rinna joined the cast of The Real Housewives of Beverly Hills during its fifth season.
 However, at first, it appeared that Rinna was simply concerned about Richards’ possible relapse.
 As fans of the series will recall, Richards began acting strangely during a cast poker night at the home of Eileen Davidson and later admitted to taking one of her late ex-husband’s pain pills.
 Then, after the season wrapped, Richards was arrested at the Beverly Hills Hotel’s Polo Lounge, where she was said to have become intoxicated and refused to leave the facility.
 Months later, she was arrested again after reportedly stealing over $600 worth of items from a Target store in Los Angeles.

-Despite Kim Richards’ rough patch, she ultimately got sober again and now, she’s looking forward to her future with her four daughters, her son and her grandson, and making sure she stays in a positive place.
+Despite Kim Richards’ rough patch, she ultimately got sober again, and now she’s looking forward to her future with her four daughters, her son, and her grandson, and she’s making sure she stays in a positive place.

 “I have a great person I work with and I surround myself with wonderful healthy people,” she told Radar Online of her ongoing recovery plan.
 “I removed all negative influences in my life and I think that has a big thing to do with it.
 I don’t have any negative unhealthy people in my life today.”